daintree2016/Tools-Docs/README.md

 * **Step-7:-** Otherwise, place the product in PRO ACTIVE.

 ### 4.Any Updates (If required):
+ 1. They requested to print the missing products after comparing  bubbling (Verification) numbers and quantity.
 #

 # USER GUID TO WAREHOUSE INVENTORY MANAGEMENT (WIM)